How to edit historical data

 c03 | Yes | 2023-04-30T13:26:05.017000 | acc93335-aabb-43e9-aabb-138ac880b715 |

-The billable metric, in this example, is the number of days the premises were used.
+The billable metric, in this example, is the number of days the office space was used.
 The following SQL query uses COUNT

 SELECT